Find The Best Pet Door Size For My Pet

-Step 2: Grab a tape measure or ruler and measure the height from the floor to the top of your pet's withers (the highest point of their shoulders).
+Step 2: Grab a tape measure or ruler and measure from the floor to the tallest point of your dog's back (this may be their shoulders, mid-back, or tailbone).

 Step 3: Now that you have your dog's height let's factor in step-over...

 Step 1: Consider how high off the ground you want to install your pet door.
 The distance from the ground to the bottom of the pet door flap is called the "step-over."

 Step 2: Add the step-over height to the height of your pet measured earlier.
 The top of the flap should be mounted at least 1" higher than this.